A communication agency contacted me with the idea of a futuristic health kit. They had some specifications about what it should feature.

 I've quickly thrown all the features on a piece of paper, and started sketching a few concepts.

 Then, I modelled the product according to the sketches in Cinema 4D and rigged it with Xpresso, anticipating the animation needs.
-I actually had a lot of fun on that part!
+I actually had a lot of fun on that part.

-We wanted to stay in the health-related scheme, so I figured that white with a red cross would be the best, and would be simple enough to understand it's actually a health kit.
+We wanted to stay in the health-related scheme, so I figured that white with a red cross would be best, and would be simple enough to understand it's actually a health kit.
 The solar panels (or wings) would have a glossy dark-blue carbon fiber-like material.

 Camera-wise, I set up a stage object to be able to switch cams in a breeze.
 It allowed me to gain time by having a full scene to render at once.
 Turned out to be a very good option since I was on the deadline, but I couldn't cheat with longer sequences while editing.
-Actually, I didn't have to edit in post prod at all, which is both good and not so great depending on what you want.